NBISweden/data-submission-documentation/ENA/SOP/register_umbrella_project.md

 * ENA documentation on [umbrella studies](https://ena-docs.readthedocs.io/en/latest/faq/umbrella.html#umbrella-studies)

-* Umrella projects can only be registered programatically, using xml files and curl command.
+* Umbrella projects can only be registered programatically, using xml files and curl command.

-* The [submission.xml](./data/submission.xml) file contains the action to be made ,in this case `ADD` and the release date.
+* The [submission.xml](./data/submission.xml) file contains the action to be made, in this case `ADD` and the release date.
     * Set the release date to the same date as che children projects.

 * The [umbrella.xml](./data/umbrella.xml) contains a project alias, title, description, and the accession numbers of the children projects.